Curriculum

 Didactic coursework will include classes such as Clinical Anatomy & Physiology, Clinical Medicine, Health History & Medical Interviewing, Pharmacology, Pathophysiology, Physical Diagnosis & Diagnostic Studies, Epidemiology & Research Methodology, and Professional Practice.
 Clinical Skills courses with integrated lab space will also be provided.

-The clinical phase of the program is approximately 13 months long and is designed to provide students supervised opportunities to apply their knowledge and skills in a variety of clinical settings, specialties, and sites.
-Students complete nine (9) Supervised Clinical Practice Experiences (SCPEs/clinical rotations), including eight (8) required rotations with one (1) elective rotation.
+The clinical phase of the program is 13 months long and is designed to provide students supervised opportunities to apply their knowledge and skills in a variety of clinical settings, specialties, and sites.
+Students complete nine (9) Supervised Clinical Practice Experiences (SCPEs/clinical rotations), including seven (7) required rotations with two (2) elective rotations.

 Prior to beginning clinical rotations, students will complete the Transition to Clinical Year course, which will help prepare students for the expectations of the clinical year and provide additional training in a variety of hands-on skills and procedures.

 Each clinical rotation is five (5) weeks long (5 credits) and requires a minimum of 40 hours per week of patient care.
 Some rotations may exceed this requirement.
 During the clinical year, students will gain over 1800 hours of clinical training.
 Students can expect to be assigned to clinical rotation sites throughout Montana and the surrounding region.
+A majority (90%) of the rotations will be greater than 50 miles from the campus.
 The sequence of clinical courses varies from student to student, but students must successfully complete all rotations in order to be eligible for graduation.

 Students are not required to provide or solicit clinical sites or preceptors.
-Student requests to arrange a clinical rotation with a particular preceptor or clinical site will be reviewed on a case-by-case basis.
+Students may request a clinical rotation with a particular preceptor or clinical site, but it is the responsibility of the PA program and Director of Clinical Education to vet the site to ensure it will allow for students to accomplish the course learning outcomes.

 Required Rotations